Phong-Kaster/Realtime-Messenger-Application/README.md

         4. Configure view engine with EJS

  - Authentication function : What type of account does users can use to log in ?
-[Passport JS](http://www.passportjs.org/) library was used to build up this function.
+To heighten performace and shorten code as possible as I can , [Passport JS](http://www.passportjs.org/) library was used to build up this function.
 In my [Realtime Messenger Application](https://github.com/Phong-Kaster/Realtime-Messenger-Application),people can login by 3 different ways : [Local Account](http://www.passportjs.org/packages/passport-local/) , [Facebook Account](http://www.passportjs.org/docs/facebook/) , [Google Account](http://www.passportjs.org/docs/google/)

         1. Client-side account registration function